 These days, I'm a proud New York City owner of a fixer-upper co-op.
 But the city mouse I've become still misses one thing--suburban DIY renovations, complete with work space.

-, we had to move out for our bathroom remodel.
+As previously recounted here, we had to move out for our bathroom remodel.
 There really was no escape from a project that involved that much dust and debris.

 However, for smaller projects that don’t warrant a complete evacuation, one really needs to just make do with the space one’s been given.
 In our case, a 900 square feet one-bedroom apartment.